-As parents, friends, and family set out to buy toys for the children on their lists, here are some suggestions for things you shouldn't buy — and those you should.
+This holiday season, as parents, friends, and family set out to buy toys for children on their lists, or donate them to those in need, here are some suggestions for things you shouldn't buy — and those you should.

 - Loud toys.
 Loud noises can actually damage hearing.
 Given how much noise we end up being exposed to over a lifetime, and the ubiquitous use of earbud earphones, you really don't want to start early with extra noise.
 You can always turn the sound off, but it's probably better to just not buy the toy.